Your current location is:{Current column} >>Text

 IntroductionAfter U.S. President Trump called for lower oil prices, OPEC+, led by Saudi Arabia and Russia, annou ...

-After U.S. President Trump called for lower oil prices,Formal foreign exchange trading platform OPEC+, led by Saudi Arabia and Russia, announced it would increase oil production by 138,000 barrels per day starting in April.
+After U.S. President Trump called for lower oil prices,Which platform is the best for foreign exchange trading?
+OPEC+, led by Saudi Arabia and Russia, announced it would increase oil production by 138,000 barrels per day starting in April.
 This marks the first monthly production increase in over two years, with a plan to gradually restore daily production to 2.2 million barrels by 2026.
 However, OPEC+ stated that future production increases will be adjusted based on market conditions and may be paused or reversed if necessary to maintain market stability.

 Previously, the market widely expected OPEC+ to postpone the production increase again.
 Since the roadmap to resume production was first proposed in June 2023, the organization has delayed implementation three times.
 Amid the current global slump in oil prices, major oil producers like Saudi Arabia wish to maintain high oil prices to protect their economic interests.
 At the same time, expectations for future oil supply conditions are highly divided, with some analysts predicting a potential supply glut in the global oil market later this year.